Quasi-processes for branching Markov chains: Introduction

 Interestingly, sometimes in the construction of a branching quasi-processes, an explosion phenomenon can be observed.
 As found by Zhu \cite{Zhu3} this is the case, for instance, for the simple, symmetric, critical branching random walk on $\Z^d$ for $d\le 4$ and for these processes an interlacement construction breaks down.
 More explicitly, in that case the ``decoration'' of a spine results in a configuration where all sites are visited by infinitely many individuals.
 We will formalise the notion of decorability and give a sufficient criterion in terms of the Green's function.
 In particular, we find that the symmetric, strictly subcritical setting is always decorable.

 We stress that our aim is to extend some parts of classical potential theory to branching Markov chains.
 The intensity measures of interlacements are quasi-processes.
 Such interlacements appear as local limits when observing the traces left by a random walk around typical points in a large graph, a crucial point towards understanding vacant set percolation \cite{SidSzn09,Szn10,CTW11}.
 Results for branching random walks in that direction can be found in~\cite{Zhu4}.
-We believe that such connections hold in much more general situations.
+We believe that such connections hold in much more general situations and the current research aims to set the foundations for further analysis.

 In the next section, we introduce the central notation and give one of the main results, see Theorem~\ref{thm:main3}.
-Moreover, we include an outline of the article at the end of this section.
+We also include a brief overview of the article at the end of this section.
+In the article, we encode the structure of a BMC in a particular way, where each constituent/individual is equipped with an independent uniformly chosen label.
+This has the appeal that arguments can be carried out easily in full rigor and, in particular, the heavy use of the branching Markov property is very transparent.